w3c/wot-usecases/USE-CASES/smartcity-geolocation.md

 * Geofencing may be implemented using event notifications and will require setting of additional parameters such as maximum distance.

+### Security Considerations:

+High-resolution timestamps can be used in conjunction with cache manipulation to access protected regions of memory, as with the SPECTRE exploit.
+Certain geolocation APIs and technologies can return high-resolution timestamps which can be a potential problem.
+Eventually these issues will be addressed in cache architecture but in the meantime a workaroun is to artificially limit the resolution of timestamps.

+### Privacy Considerations:

+Location is generally considered private information when it is used with a device that may be associated with a specific person, such as a phone or vehicle, as it can be used to track that person and infer their activities or who they associate with (if multiple people are being tracked at once).
+Therefore APIs to access it in sensitive contexts are often restricted, and access is allowed only after confirming permission from the user.

 ### Gaps:

-There is no standardized TD vocabulary for representing location data.
+There is no standardized semantic vocabulary for representing location data.
-Location data can be point data, a path, an area or a volumentric object.
+Location data can be point data, a path, an area or a volumetric object.
-Location information can be expressed using multiple standards, the TD must be able to unambiguously describe location information.
+Location information can be expressed using multiple standards, but the reader of location data in a TD or in data returned by an IoT device must be able to unambiguously describe location information.

+There are both dynamic (data returned by a mobile sensor) and static (fixed installation location) applications for geolocation data.
+For dynamic location data, some recommended vocabulary to annotate data schemas would be useful.
+For static location data, a standard format for metadata to be included in a TD itself would be useful.

 ### Existing standards: